Particular/docs.particular.net/Content/ServiceMatrix/getting-started-with-servicematrix-2.0.md

 - Visual Studio 2012 or 2013
 - ASP.NET MVC 4 ([http://www.asp.net/downloads](http://www.asp.net/downloads))

-**NOTE**: If you have both Visual Studio 2010 and Visual Studio 2012/13 installed on your machine, you can install ServiceMatrix for one Visual Studio version only.
+NOTE: If you have both Visual Studio 2010 and Visual Studio 2012/13 installed on your machine, you can install ServiceMatrix for one Visual Studio version only.
 This document reviews the use of ServiceMatrix V2.0 for Visual Studio 2012 or 2013.

 ## Creating a New Project

 To get started with ServiceMatrix, create a new project.

 ### Create an NServiceBus project

 In Visual Studio, select `File\New\Project` and select 'NServiceBus System' under the Visual C\# project type.
 Target the .NET Framework 4.5 for this project.

 ![NewProject](images/servicematrix-reqresp-newproject.png)

 In the Solution name, type 'OnlineSales' (or any other name) for the name of your application.

 ### Review The Solution

 You'll see that a solution folder has been created for your solution, as shown.

 ![New Solution](images/servicematrix-reqresp-freshsolution.png)